 Chenchen hails from the Fuling district in Chongqing, China, but now resides in Vermont.
 She is a writer and regular contributor to China’s largest outdoor recreation magazine; she’s also written for several rock climbing websites.
 Chenchen is a climbing instructor and spent her younger years as a competitive climber.
 She’s fluent in both Chinese and English, and she is joining Adventure Treks for her second season as an instructor.

 - Education: Université Jean Monnet in France; bachelor’s degree in economic and social administration

 - Favorite outdoor achievement: Summiting Mt.
-Siguniang (aka Dafeng), a 20,510-foot peak in western China and UNESCO Heritage Site; climbing three 5.12 routes in three weeks; and summiting Mt.
+Siguniang (aka Dafeng), a 20,510-foot peak in western China and UNESCO Heritage Site; climbing three 5.12 routes in three weeks; trekking the Annapurna Base Camp Trail; and summiting Mt.
 Rainier, Mt.
 Adams, Sahale Peak, Kangaroo Temple, and Early Winter Spire in one summer.

-- Countries visited: Belgium, Denmark, France, Greece, Indonesia, Italy, Nepal, Netherlands, Norway, Portugal, Spain, Sweden, Thailand, and the United States
+- Countries visited: Belgium, Denmark, France, Greece, Indonesia, Italy, Japan, Luxembourg, Nepal, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, Thailand, and the United States

-- Favorite hobbies: I love rock climbing, mountaineering, and snowboarding.
+- Favorite hobbies: I love rock climbing, mountaineering, and writing!